Tarafdar in Bangladesh

 Prayer Points

-Pray for Jesus movements to bless extended families so the gospel will spread rapidly among this people group.
+Pray for Jesus movements to bless extended families so the gospel will spread rapidly among them.